mehulagg/gitlab/doc/development/agent/repository_overview.md

 ## `examples`

-Contains Git submodules to the example projects.
+Git submodules for the example projects.

 ## `internal`

-Contains the main code of both `gitlab-kas` and `agentk` as well as various supporting building blocks.
+The main code of both `gitlab-kas` and `agentk` as well as various supporting building blocks.

+### `internal/agentk`

+Main `agentk` logic, including the API implementation for agent modules.

+### `internal/api`

+Structs that represent some important pieces of data.

+### `internal/gitaly`

+Stuff to work with Gitaly.

+### `internal/gitlab`

+GitLab REST client.

+### `internal/kas`

+API implementation for the server modules.
+Nothing else at the moment as all of the server logic is split into server modules.
+The bootstrapping "glue" that wires the modules together lives in `cmd/kas/kasapp`.

+### `internal/module`

+Modules that implement server and agent-side functionality.
+See [documentation on modules](TODO) for more information.

+### `internal/tool`

+Various building blocks. `internal/tool/testing` contains mocks and helpers for testing. [`gomock`](https://pkg.go.dev/github.com/golang/mock) is used to generate mocks.

 ## `it`